Aaron Schimberg's "Go Down Death" is now available digitally via Factory 25. Here's our interview with the director from earlier this year.

 Fever dreams can be scarring.
 However, if you’re filmmaker Aaron Schimberg, you can take that harrowing dip into the subconscious and make it into the fine, singular work “Go Down Death.”
 His debut film follows a few lives in a desolate village ravaged by constant bombing and unending trauma, changing character perspectives frequently -- ranging from a child gravedigger to a disfigured gambler -- but always maintaining its utter strangeness.
 It’s also sort of an anomaly in the independent scene, having been shot on 16mm black & white and utilizing both sets and scale models.
 We saw it last year and raved about it, claiming it “will trouble and beguile the subconscious long after you’ve moved on.”

-Recently acquired by Factory 25, the film opens this week in New York at the Spectacle Theater.
+Recently acquired by Factory 25, the film became available this week on various VOD platforms, including iTunes and Amazon.
 We got a chance to talk to Schimberg, asking about the genesis of “Go Down Death” as well as his influences, the structure of the film, and its fantastic ending.
-For those not in NY, keep an eye on this page to find out how you can see this gem.

 Aaron Schimberg: One reason I made this film is that I’m self-sabotaging.
 I didn’t think I’d be able to make the film -- people would look at the script and say it was impossible, unfilmable -- and I probably wrote it for that reason because I was too afraid to make a film.
 And I also thought that my other scripts were very personal and I thought that this was a bit more detached.
 To me, I would actually say that the closing scene is probably more the kind of thing that I would usually write.
 It’s not exactly, but the other scripts I’ve written and tried to make have been more colloquial, more realistic, New York dramas or whatever.